The Last Frontier…Africa’s gargantuan energy bounty!

 It was an all or nothing approach.
 They forced their way up the business chain, expanding their business forcefully, reaching deep into the African continent.
 They had to move up the hierachy and hit their superiors targets, which were fairly inflexible.
 Even if they are not able to manage this business in that particular environment absent of any social and physical infrastructure, they had to or leave Africa with almost no reward.
 This was the paradigm.
 The longer they were in Africa working for their superiors, the more they invested themselves in a long-term endavor which became like a lottery.

-Congo’s Continuous Dilemma
+Congo’s Energy Dilemma

 The dilemma that Congo faces is that it needs foreign investment to exploit its energy resources, particularily uranium and oil deposits below a thick layer of very fertile soil that makes Congo famous.
 This would put Congo almost in the same position as in the past.

 Long-term investments matter for Africa’s future.
 They also tell us something about how we should invest.

 We often forget that Africa is the continent of lost dreams, but also of lost investments.
 Many have come to enrich themselves, but not many have come to invest in the long term.
 The industrial ones have come to speculate.
 But their investments have quickly infiltrated hungry minds, and were lost in inscrutable channels never to be seen again.
 Therefore, it is important to keep in mind that only long-term investments, and clear oversight where the money is spend will lead to prosperity.